 Malapascua’s dive scene – with sharks!

-I’d heard people talking about Malapascua – a small Filipino island off the coast of Cebu which is known as one of the only places in the world where you can dive with thresher sharks.
+I’d heard people talking about diving in Malapascua – a small Filipino island off the coast of Cebu which is known as one of the only places in the world where you can dive with thresher sharks.

 Seeing the general underwater world is always a cool experience for me and I’m happy even if I don’t see anything specific aside from some colourful fish (this has happened on plenty of my dives).
 But I LOVE animals – every time I see a turtle I nearly pass out with joy – so going somewhere to see a specific type was really exciting.